sodadata/docs/soda-cl/anomaly-detection.md

 ![underfitting-coverage](/assets/images/ad-training-dataset-aggregation.png){:height="700px" width="700px"}

-From `soda-library` version 1.6.4, you can configure Soda to automatically ignore in the training dataset unusual data points (anomalies) by setting the option `auto_exclude_anomalies: True`.
-With this setting, Soda will automatically exclude these anomalies from future model training, without the need to manually provide input in the feedback section.
-However, you’ll still receive alerts if new anomalies occur.
+The `auto_exclude_anomalies` parameter determines whether Soda ignores, or includes unusual data points in the training dataset.
+When set to `True`, Soda excludes anomalies from future model training, without the need to manually provide feedback input in the Soda Cloud user interface.
+Though excluded from the training dataset, Soda still issues alerts when new anomalies occur.

-To understand the effect of `auto_exclude_anomalies`, the example below presents the difference between configurations.
-On the left image, previously seen anomalies are included in the training dataset, hence: `auto_exclude_anomalies: False`.
-This leads to wider confidence intervals.
-In contrast, setting `auto_exclude_anomalies: True` implies that in future runs of anomaly detection, that previously-seen anomaly is excluded from the training dataset automatically, resulting in narrower confidence intervals over time.
+To understand the effect of the parameter, the examples below present the difference between settings.
+In the image on the left, the parameter is set to `False`, so Soda includes existing, recorded anomalies in the training dataset which leads to broader confidence intervals indicated in green and yellow.
+In contrast, with the parameter to `True`, as in the image on the right, Soda excludes existing anomalies in the training dataset resulting in narrower confidence intervals over time.

 ![auto-exclude-anomalies](/assets/images/ad-training-dataset-auto-exclude-anomalies.png){:height="1000px" width="700px"}